LudmilaAmriou/DataCamp_projects/README.md

 In this Project, we will work with data collected from **the donor database of Blood Transfusion Service Center in Hsin-Chu City in Taiwan**.
 The center passes its blood transfusion service bus to one university in Hsin-Chu City to gather blood donated about every three months.
 The dataset, obtained from the UCI Machine Learning Repository, consists of a random sample of 748 donors.
 Our task will be to predict if a blood donor will donate within a given time window.

 We will look at the **full model-building process**: from inspecting the dataset to using the **tpot library** to automate our Machine Learning pipeline.

+## 28th project: Which Debts Are Worth the Bank's Effort?